 - Discuss theme and variation.
-How does this sound like and how is it different from the music of the Angry Birds game?
+How does this sound similar to and how is it different from the music of the Angry Birds game?

 - Promote video/audio editing.
-Ask the kids how there are multiple voices and multiple images of the same two people.
-That gets them thinking less about Angry birds and more about the mechanics of the video.
+Ask the kids how there are multiple voices and multiple images of the same two people?
+Get students to think less about Angry Birds and more about the mechanics of the video.
 It forces them to think critically to explain very difficult subject matter for little minds

-- Use listening skills and talk about what instruments you hear, what form this takes, how the different versions of the song are different.
-Most of all you are forcing them to listen critically and not just sit idly by while they watch the video.
+- Use listening skills and talk about what instruments you hear, what form the song takes, how the different versions of the song are different, etc. Asking questions like this forces kids to listen critically and not just sit idly by while they watch the video.
 They have to think about something and look for something while they watch and listen.
-Requiring them to report back after the video is over keeps them more actively engaged in the watching.
+Requiring them to report back after the video is over keeps them more actively engaged while watching.